Chemotherapy-induced mucositis in Adult

 - Erythema multiforme – This condition represents a hypersensitivity reaction, usually to reactivated or recrudescent HSV.
 Some patients may have only oral involvement, but a significant percentage will develop skin lesions also.
 The diagnosis can be made on the basis of characteristic "target" or "iris" lesions on the skin.

-- Mycoplasma-induced rash and mucositis (MIRM) – A relatively uncommon mucocutaneous condition resulting from Mycoplasma pneumoniae infection, characterized by prominent mucositis.
+- Reactive infectious mucocutaneous eruption (RIME) – A relatively uncommon mucocutaneous condition resulting from Mycoplasma pneumoniae or other infection, characterized by prominent mucositis.

 - Ulcerative lichen planus – This condition is usually chronic and is characterized by symmetrical involvement of the oral mucosa.
 The ulcerations are surrounded by radiating white striae.